statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 d) In the case referred to in Rule 44*bis*.2b), the written opinion established under Rule 43*bis*.1 shall, upon request of the designated Office concerned, be translated into English by or under the responsibility of the International Bureau.
 The International Bureau shall transmit a copy of the translation to the designated Office concerned within two months from the date of receipt of the request for translation, and shall at the same time transmit a copy to the applicant.
 44bis.4. *Observations on the Translation*  The applicant may make written observations as to the correctness of the translation referred to in Rule 44*bis*.3b) or d) and shall send a copy of the observations to each of the interested designated Offices and to the International Bureau.

-### Rule  44ter

-####Confidential Nature of Written Opinion, Report, Translation and Observations

-44ter.1. *Confidential Nature*

-a) The International Bureau and the International Searching Authority shall not, unless requested or authorized by the applicant, allow access by any person or authority before the expiration of 30 months from the priority date:

-(i) to the written opinion established under Rule 43*bis*.1, to any translation thereof prepared under Rule 44*bis*.3d) or to any written observations on such translation sent by the applicant under Rule 44*bis*.4;

-(ii) if a report is issued under Rule 44*bis*.1, to that report, to any translation of it prepared under Rule 44*bis*.3b) or to any written observations on that translation sent by the applicant under Rule 44*bis*.4.

-b) For the purposes of paragraph a), the term “access” covers any means by which third parties may acquire cognizance, including individual communication and general publication.

 ### Rule  45